-AT&T readying its internal systems for the arrival of shared data plansAlex Wagner - Deputy Managing Editor, News Desk
+AT&T readying its internal systems for the arrival of shared data plansAlex Wagner - Editorial Director of News and Content

 AT&T CEO Ralph de la Vega has made it well-known that his carrier intends to launch shared data plans, but so far that's all that we've really heard on the matter.
 That changes today, as a pair of images sent to Engadget show that AT&T has made some changes to Telegence, its internal customer account management system, to prepare for the arrival of shared data offerings.
 The shot up above notes that a data note has been added to the voice node in Telegence's group level services window.
 Unfortunately for us, there's no real information about AT&T's shared data plans to be found in the leaked images.